sivachandran/clojure-gitpod/README.md

 This is designed to be compatible with gitpod, along with required plugins.

-You can start the workspace from this https://gitpod.io/#https://github.com/chclj/clojure-gitpod[GitPod link]
+You can start the workspace from this [GitPod link](https://gitpod.io/#https://github.com/chclj/clojure-gitpod)

 You'll be required to login/create a free account in gitpod.

-////

-##  Project Structure:

- - The `ex.*` contains the examples.

- To be updated.

- ////